gallegojaime/procras/README.md

 If written manually into the database, nonzero offsets are supported for the programmer's comfort, although not encouraged.

 # TODOs
+* Complete a minimal working version of spremove.
+* Make splist count from 0 instead of from 1

 # Authors
 * Jaime `tri0d` Gallego, initial work, MW version.

 # License
-The `st-procras` program compendium is protected under the GNU GPL v3 license (must be the libertarian in me).
+The `st-procras` program compendium is protected under the BSD 3-Clause license (must be the libertarian in me).
 For the full version, read the LICENSE file.